Flowstoner/ofxStruct/README.md

 > create and parse binary structure aka Pack and Unpack like Python

-this is an wrapper on top of https://github.com/svperbeast/struct it simple it makes it easy to add the library as an addon to openframework with the IDE exstension
+this is an wrapper on top of https://github.com/svperbeast/struct

+it simple makes easy to add the library as an addon to openframework with the IDE exstension

 before include the addon to the project delete this folder from your local `../libs/struct/`